 J. Michael Lennon -- (Advisory Board Member, Faculty) Nonfiction Writer, Program Co-Founder.

-J. Michael Lennon is the late Norman Mailer’s archivist and authorized biographer.
-He has written/edited several books about him, including Norman Mailer: Works and Days (2000), which was the recipient of a Choice Magazine award for “outstanding scholarly title” in 2001.
-Some of his other books are Critical Essays on Norman Mailer (1986), Conversations with Norman Mailer (1988), The James Jones Reader (1991), and The Spooky Art: Some Thoughts on Writing (2003).
-He is the past president of both The Norman Mailer Society and The James Jones Literary Society and serves on the boards of both organizations.
-He is also the Chair of the Editorial Board of The Mailer Review.
-His work has appeared in The New Yorker, Paris Review, Mailer Review, New York Review of Books, James Jones Literary Society Journal, Playboy, Creative Nonfiction, Provincetown Arts, New York, Modern Fiction Studies, Modern Language Studies, Chicago Tribune, New England Review, Narrative and Journal of Modern Literature, among others.
-He co-authored with Mailer On God: An Uncommon Conversation (2007).
-Most recently, he edited Moonfire: The Epic Journey of Apollo 11 (Taschen 2009), an abridged version of Mailer’s 1971 narrative, Of a Fire on the Moon, with hundreds of NASA photographs; and in 2012, Norman Mailer/Bert Stern: Marilyn Monroe, also for Taschen.
-Lennon is currently editing Mailer’s letters for Random House, and writing the authorized biography, to be published by Simon and Schuster in 2013.
+J. Michael Lennon is the late Norman Mailer's archivist, editor, and authorized biographer.
+Norman Mailer: A Double Life (Simon & Schuster, 2013) was chosen as an "Editors' Choice" book by the New York Times Book Review and was one of Amazon's top twenty nonfiction books of the year.
+The paperback edition, published October 28, 2104, was chosen as the top paperback bio for October by the Times of London.
+For Random House, he recently edited Selected Letters of Norman Mailer, published December 2, 2014.
+Other books include: Norman Mailer: Works and Days (2000) (with Donna Pedro Lennon), the recipient of a Choice Magazine award for "outstanding scholarly title" in 2001; and he edited Conversations with Norman Mailer (1988), The James Jones Reader (1991), and The Spooky Art: Some Thoughts on Writing (2003).
+He is the current president of The Norman Mailer Society and past president of The James Jones Literary Society, and serves as Chair of the Editorial Board of The Mailer Review.
+His work has appeared in The New Yorker, Paris Review, Mailer Review, New York Review of Books, James Jones Literary Society Journal, Playboy, Creative Nonfiction, Provincetown Arts, New York, Modern Fiction Studies, New England Review, Narrative and Journal of Modern Literature, among others.
+He co-authored Mailer's last book, On God: An Uncommon Conversation (2007), and in 2012, edited Mailer's biography of Marilyn Monroe, Norman Mailer/Bert Stern: Marilyn Monroe, also for Taschen.
+Recently, he edited the Taschen edition of Mailer's The Fight (out in spring 2015), and contributed the introduction to the Taschen edition of Mailer's ground-breaking essay on JFK, "Superman Comes to the Supermarket," published November 1, 2014.
 His documentary, James Jones: From Reveille to Taps, was shown on PBS in 1984; The Lincolns of Springfield, Illinois was shown on PBS in 1990.
 He was a faculty member and Executive Director of the Institute of Public Affairs at the University of Illinois-Springfield from 1972-1992.
 He is Emeritus Vice President for Academic Affairs and Emeritus Professor of English at Wilkes University.
 He continues to teach in the Wilkes M.F.A.
-Program and The Mailer Colony, and serves on the advisory boards of both.
-He served from 2005-2007 as a literary consultant at the Harry Ransom Center, University of Texas-Austin, where he assisted in the cataloging of Mailer’s papers, and was a Fellow there in 2009.
-Lennon received the A.B. from Stonehill College and the M.A. and Ph.D. from the University of Rhode Island.
-He is married to the former Donna Pedro; they are the parents of three sons and three grandchildren and live in Westport, Massachusetts.
+Program, which he co-founded, and at The Mailer Colony, and serves on the advisory boards of both.
+He served from 2005-2007 as a literary consultant at the Harry Ransom Center, University of Texas-Austin, and was a Fellow there in 2009.
+He is currently working on a new biography (with his son Joseph, and brother Peter) titled, Sixteen Handshakes to Shakespeare.
+He is married to the former Donna Pedro; they live in Westport, Massachusetts.